 How To Have a Hydrating Facial At Home

-Nothing is better than spending an hour in the spa while you get a facial and are pampered up by professionals.
+Nothing is better than spending an hour in the spa while you get a facial and get pampered by professionals.
 Not only do you get to relax while an expert works their magic on your face, but you also get to walk out of the salon with glowing skin!

-However, if you don’t get a chance to visit the salon every month due to a hectic routine (or a quarantine!), you can still enjoy a facial at home and get all the benefits.
+However, if you don’t get a chance to visit the salon every month, you can still enjoy a great facial at home and get all the benefits.

 Today I want to discuss a simple yet amazing hydrating facial you can do at home.
 It makes your skin radiant and smooth, and you get the salon-perfect glow in just a few steps!

-It is important to have a clean canvas before you start applying hydrating facial products to your face so that your skin can absorb all the hydrating goodness.
+It is important to have a clean canvas before you start applying hydrating facial products to your face (so that your skin can absorb all the hydration).
 Start by using an oil cleanser that dissolves all the makeup and dirt on your face, and use a warm washcloth to clean it off.
-Then use a gentle foaming cleanser to wash your face and rinse with cold water.
+Then use a gentle foaming cleanser to wash your face once more and gently rinse with cold water.

-Exfoliation is an important step in any facial, and it removes the dead skin cells to reveal a fresh complexion.
-You can choose a face scrub with exfoliating beads for physical exfoliation, but make sure that the beads are soft and spherical because some scrubs have irritating particles (I’m looking at you, St. Ives apricot scrub).
+Exfoliation is an important step of your hydrating facial, as it removes the “finished” skin cells to reveal a fresh complexion.
+You can choose a gentle face scrub with exfoliating beads for physical exfoliation, but make sure that the beads are soft and spherical – some scrubs have irritating particles (I’m looking at you, St. Ives apricot scrub).

-A better option is to opt for a scrub with AHAs and BHAs to gently remove the top layer of the skin via chemical exfoliation.
+A better option is a gentle exfoliator with AHAs and BHAs to delicately remove the top layer of the skin via chemical exfoliation.
 This helps to make your face instantly brighter, without irritating it too much.
 A great example of this is Neutrogena’s facial micro polish in the Bright Boost line:

 Focus on the nose and chin while exfoliating and use a gentle circular motion.